Admission to Examinations

 6. Candidates unable to attend an examination will forfeit their examination fee.
-In exceptional circumstances, the Examinations Committee will consider requests to withdraw a candidate’s entry to the examination sitting subject to receipt of written supplementary evidence (e.g. a medical certificate, a death certificate for a close family member) and subject to a 20% administration charge (+ an extra £50 fee to cover the cancellation cost incurred by Prometric for written exams only).
+In exceptional circumstances, the Examinations Committee will consider requests to withdraw a candidate’s entry to the examination sitting subject to receipt of written supplementary evidence (e.g. a medical certificate, a death certificate for a close family member) and subject to a 20% administration charge (+ an extra £50 fee to cover the cancellation cost incurred by the online proctoring provider for written exams only).
 Please note that lack of preparation is not considered a suitable reason to withdraw an examination entry.

 8. All candidates will receive feedback regarding their individual performance in the examinations.

-9. Results are posted by First Class Mail with the Pass List being displayed on the College Website.
+9. Results are sent via email with the Pass List being displayed on the College Website.
 Results are only released upon approval of the Senior Examiner.
-We regret that examination results are not available by telephone or email.
+We regret that examination results are not available by telephone.